-Coconut Crusted Chicken & Peanut SaucePrint Recipe
+Coconut Crusted Chicken with Peanut SaucePrint Recipe

 - 2-3 Skinless, Boneless Chicken Breasts, thinly sliced or pounded